yvesgurcan/pacman/README.md

 Pacman in the browser.
-Original code copied from https://github.com/daleharvey/pacman.
+Forked from https://github.com/daleharvey/pacman.

 Used on https://www.twitch.tv/yvesgurcan as a waiting screen before the stream starts.